The $(2,1)$-cable of the figure-eight knot is not smoothly slice: Reduction to small surgery

 We now present the construction which will allow us to pass from large surgery to small surgery.
 Let $K$ be any strongly invertible knot.
 For any $n > 0$, define a cobordism $W_{1, n}$ whose incoming end is $S^3_{+1}(K)$ by attaching 2-handles along $(-1)$-framed meridians of $K$, as indicated in Figure~\ref{fig:oddcobordism}.
 We denote these meridians by $x_1, \ldots, x_{n-1}$.
 Clearly, blowing down all of the $x_i$ shows that the outgoing end of the cobordism is diffeomorphic to $S^3_{n}(K)$.
 We can always arrange $W_{1, n}$ to be equivariant: if $n$ is odd, then all of the 2-handles may be divided into symmetric pairs, whereas if $n$ is even, then there is a single 2-handle which intersects the axis of symmetry.

 \begin{lem} The cobordism $W_{1, n}$ is spin and negative definite. \end{lem} \begin{proof} We calculate the intersection form of the cobordism.
 Orient the $x_i$ so that $x_i \cdot K = 1$.
-Consider the basis change $x_i' = x_i - K$.
-Clearly, $x_i' \cdot K = 0$ for all $i$.
-We then compute that $x_i' \cdot x_i' = -2$ for all $i$, while $x_i' \cdot x_j' = -1$ for all $i \neq j$.
+We isotope the attaching curves of the $2$-handles by sliding each $x_i$ over $K$ to obtain curves $x_i' = x_i - K$.
+By this, we mean that we isotope the $x_i$ by passing them through the surgery solid torus in $S^3_{+1}(K)$; alternatively, consider $S^3_{+1}(K)$ as the boundary of $(+1)$-framed $2$-handle attachment along $K$ and perform a $2$-handle slide.
+Since $x_i' \cdot K = 0$, the intersection form of $W_{1, n}$ may be computed by calculating the pairings $x_i' \cdot x_j'$.
+We have $x_i' \cdot x_i' = -2$ for all $i$, while $x_i' \cdot x_j' = -1$ for all $i \neq j$.
 Since both of these terms are negative, the cobordism is evidently negative definite; since the intersection form is even, the cobordism is spin. \end{proof}

 The existence of $W_{1, n}$ gives us partial information regarding the $\tau$- and $\iota$-actions on $S^3_{+1}(K)$ in terms of those on $S^3_n(K)$.
 More precisely, we have the following:

 \begin{lem} Let $K$ be any strongly invertible knot.
 If $n$ is odd, then there is an $(\tau,\iota)$-local map